yashgangrade09/Analyzing-Log-Files/node-webapp/ReadMe.md

 index.html contains the first page where the user is asked to upload and submit a file.
 Logstats.html is the second page which shows the statistics in a tabular format, a pie chart depicting the same statistics, and a link to the source code (redirects to github repository).

+There is a file called 'LogStats.java', it is not being used anywhere in the hosting and process.
+It's a standalone file to show statistics by running the single program in java.